JorgeCataldo/cartolabot/README.md

-# _bot for playing the cartola fantasy game by globo.com
+# CartolaBot

-Teste de fonte
+_bot for playing the cartola fantasy game by globo.com !
+Supervisão Leonardo